univention/univention-corporate-server/doc/ext-installation/appliance.rst

 * :program:`VirtualBox` OVA image, can be suppressed with ``--no-ova-virtualbox``

-* :program:`VMware ESX` OVA image, can be suppressed with ``--no-ova-esxi``
+* :program:`VMware ESXi` OVA image, can be suppressed with ``--no-ova-esxi``

 .. _use-auto: